Brennan C. SwainPartner

 Growing up in a family of engineers, Brennan was immersed from a young age in the engineering world, particularly the mechanical arts.
 While working regularly in his father's high-tech industrial coatings company in high school and college, he received hands-on experience with the inner workings of industrial machines and engines.
 For his senior project in college, Brennan designed and built a small engine dynamometer for bench testing race car engines before they hit the track.
 After law school, Brennan's first job as a patent attorney also included working as an engineer for a small high-tech company.
 As a result of this experience, unlike many patent attorneys, Brennan has hands-on experience working as an engineer and in industry.

-Now with nearly 20 years’ experience as a patent attorney, Brennan has drafted and prosecuted over 500 patents and patent applications.
+Now with over 20 years’ experience as a patent attorney, Brennan has drafted and prosecuted over 500 patents and patent applications in the U.S. and around the world.
 Over time he has developed unique relationships with the U.S. Patent Office Examiners reviewing patent applications he has filed for clients.
 These relationships often result in faster time from filing to issuance of a patent.
 Brennan's experience in patent litigation also helps in obtaining strong, defensible patents with broad claims.

-Outside of his law career, Brennan was the winner of the first season of The Amazing Race on CBS Television.
+Outside of his law career, Brennan was the winner of the first season of The Amazing Race on CBS Television and also enjoys snowboarding, surfing, bicycling and obstacle course racing.

-- Drafted and prosecuted over 500 patents and patent applications (both utility patents and design patents) in a number of technological fields including the following: medical devices and instruments; automotive components and applications; aircraft storage bins, monuments and other components; speaker systems; camera systems; acoustic panels; industrial tank systems; footwear and other apparel; internet applications; dispensable cups and lids; bicycle components (including brakes and derailleurs); business methods; heart rate monitors; lighting devices; watches; exercise devices and equipment; electronic sensors; fishing equipment and other sporting goods; packaging; children's toys
+- Drafted and prosecuted over 500 patents and patent applications (both utility patents and design patents) in a number of technological fields including the following: medical devices and instruments; sporting goods; fishing equipment; exercise devices and equipment; automotive components and applications; commercial aircraft interiors, components and systems; speaker systems; camera systems; acoustic panels; industrial tank systems; footwear and other apparel; internet and mobile phone applications; dispensable cups and lids; bicycle components (including brakes and derailleurs); business methods; heart rate monitors; lighting devices; watches; electronic sensors; packaging; children's toys

 - Obtained multiple patents for an aerospace industry client, the covered inventions of which are flying on commercial aircraft throughout the world

-- Handled Inter Partes Review proceedings for a world-renowned client in the bicycle industry
+- Handled multiple Inter Partes Review (IPR) proceedings, including for world-renowned clients in the bicycle, medical device and computer accessories industries

 - Filed Reexaminations for clients that resulted in narrowed claims for clients